 Shipwrecked – one of the greatest scenes in modern television history came when the young castaways, stranded on a hot island wearing shark tooth necklaces, called a group meeting to discuss whether they were having too many group meetings.

 Blackadder – when it started out Blackadder was the stupid one and Baldrick was the brains.
 One deft character shift later and the rest is history.
-The last episode, at the Somme, is famously a bit sad.

 Man vs Food – great show.
 After it finished host Adam Richman lost so much weight it looked like he was going to whisper “man won” with his dying breath.
-Thankfully he’s still with us.

 Breaking Bad – Walter White gets gradually growlier, but the real star is the blue crystal meth, which absolutely flies off the shelves.